dd-bim/IfcGeoRef/Documentation.md

 - While GeoRef Compare:
--- Description: "Index out of range" exception occurs -- Possible reason: IFC-file does not contain reference objects -> if it occurs syntax is not valid against IFC schema -- Proposed solution: ignore or new export in originating software
+-- Description: "Index out of range" exception occurs -- Possible reason: IFC-file does not contain reference objects -> if it occurs syntax is not valid against IFC schema -- Proposed solution: ignore or new export in originating software (nevertheless Comparison-file will be written)

 - While Wirting / Exporting files:
 -- Possible reason: no permission to write in the directory of the imported IFC-file -- Proposed solution: copy IFC-file to a local directory and try again

-### FAQ

-- Which level or fields should I use to apply an appropriate georeferencing to my IFC model?
--- That mainly depends on the BIM-software you use.
-Unfortunetely there is no uniform way which is used by the various software products.
-Some tests have shown that mainly georeferencing with site placement (Level 30) is applied in the files, e.g. by Autodesk Revit 2018.

 ##Built with